Desktop Apps

 Productivity

-If you prefer an open-source app, Joplin and Notesnook are note-taking apps can both be used for to-do list.
+If you prefer an open-source app, Joplin and Notesnook are note-taking apps can both be used as a to-do list.

-Joplin, Logseq, and Notesnook are open-source whereas Obsidian is closed.
+Joplin and Logseq are open-source whereas Obsidian is closed.
 All of them offer syncing options.
 Logseq interestingly doesn’t use a folder-based structure like Obsidian does, but both use .md files.

-Joplin and Notesnook don’t use .md files or similar, but the latter allows you to export your notes as text files (.txt, .pdf, .html, and .md).
+Joplin doesn’t use .md files or similar.
 There is a Joplin plugin that allows you to save notes as .md files called “Save as .md”.
 This feature should really be built in though.

 Other note-taking apps are also great, it just depends on your personal preference.
 The ones I have listed here are options that I have tried that have good UI, syncing between devices, and Markdown support in some form or another.